mdancho84/mdancho84.github.io/_posts/2016-8-7-CustomerSegmentationPt1.md

 #### Clusters 3, 4 & 5

 Inspecting clusters 3, 4 and 5 produce interesting results.
 For brevity, we won't display the tables.
+Here's the results:

-Cluster 3 tends to prefer mountain bikes that are high end.
-Cluster 4 is very similar to cluster 1 with the majority of bikes in the low-end price range.
-Cluster 5 seems to prefer low end road bikes.
+ * Cluster 3: Tends to prefer road bikes that are low-end.
+ * Cluster 4: Is very similar to Cluster 2 with the majority of bikes in the low-end price range.
+ * Cluster 5: Tends to refer road bikes that are high-end.

 #### Reviewing Results <a class="anchor" id="review"></a>

 Once the clustering is finished, it's a good idea to take a step back and review what the algorithm is saying.
-For our analysis, we got clear trends for four of five groups, but two groups (clusters 1 and 4) are very similar.
+For our analysis, we got clear trends for four of five groups, but two groups (clusters 2 and 4) are very similar.
 Because of this, it may make sense to combine these two groups or to switch from $$k$$ = 5 to $$k$$ = 4 results.

 ## Recap <a class="anchor" id="recap"></a>

 The customer segmentation process can be performed with various clustering algorithms.
-In this post, we focused on $$k$$-means clustering in `R`.
+In this post, we focused on _k_-means clustering in `R`.
 While the algorithm is quite simple to implement, half the battle is getting the data into the correct format and interpreting the results.
-We went over formatting the order data, running the `kmeans()` function to cluster the data with several hypothetical $$k$$ clusters, using `silhouette()` from the `cluster` package to determine the optimal number of $$k$$ clusters, and interpreting the results by inspection of the $$k$$-means centroids.
+We went over formatting the order data, running the `kmeans()` function to cluster the data with several hypothetical $$k$$ clusters, using `silhouette()` from the `cluster` package to determine the optimal number of $$k$$ clusters, and interpreting the results by inspection of the _k_-means centroids.
 Happy clustering!

+## Further Reading <a class="anchor" id="further-reading"></a>

+1. [Data Smart by John Foreman](http://www.wiley.com/WileyCDA/WileyTitle/productCd-111866146X.html): Chapter 2 covers k-medians clustering and silhouette analysis, which is very similar to the approach I use here.

+## Updates <a class="anchor" id="updates"></a>

+1. August 28, 2016: There was an issue with the `set.seed()` being outside of the for-loop in the _k_-means algorithm preventing the kmeans output from being completely reproducible.
+The `set.seed()` was moved inside the for-loop.